Cover Letters & References

 Writing cover letters (The Writing Center, University of Wisconsin)

-Your name, phone number and email address should all be in your header.
+As with the resume header, your name, phone number and email address should all be in your header.
 A mailing address, LinkedIn, and other personal website or social media URLs are optional.

-1st Paragraph – Connect To The Job
+1st Paragraph – State Purpose

 2nd Paragraph – Address Qualifications